ctrlaltint3l/ctrlaltint3l.github.io/_posts/Threat Research/2026-02-23-DieselVortex.md

 The classifications again align with freight handling and cargo operations.

-Financial filings for Terminal X show limited revenue and small annual losses between 2023 and 2025.
-However, the structural importance of Terminal X lies not in revenue, but in shared ownership.
+Financial filings for *Terminal X* show limited revenue and small annual losses between 2023 and 2025.
+However, the structural importance of *Terminal X* lies not in revenue, but in shared ownership at incorporation.

-On 20 February 2026, just days prior to publication of this report, **Nikita Kazarinov** assumed full ownership of Terminal X. **Yuri Ivlev** no longer retained shares.
+On 20 February 2026, just days prior to publication of this report, **Nikita Kazarinov** assumed full ownership of *Terminal X*. **Yuri Ivlev** no longer retained shares.

 *Terminal X* serves as the bridge between **Yuri Ivlev** and **Nikita Kazarinov** within the corporate network.